ShottyShane/Royalty/README.md

 # Royalty Roleplay
-You can submit issues, balance, and feature requests here.
+You can submit bug reports here.
 <br />
 <br />Just click on Issues at the top and make a new one!
 <br />Make sure you have a GitHub Account